 These bacteria are arranged in filament form, wrapped or covered in a sheath-like structure.
 They are aquatic bacteria found widely in nature, particularly in slow-running water.
 Examples of sheathed bacteria include Leptothrix, Crenothrix, and Clonothrix.

 These are unusually shaped cells that have a stalk originating from one end of the bacteria.
 This arrangement is formed when the bacteria divide unevenly or asymmetrically.
 An example of this species is Caulobacter crescentus.
 It is a gram-negative bacteria that is found and lakes and streams and is used to study many aspects of microbiology like regulation of cell cycle etc.

 These bacteria have a streamlined or fusiform appearance, which is tapered at both ends and bulged in the middle.
 An example of this species is Fusobacterium necrophorum, which is the causative agent in Lemierre’s syndrome.

 The arrangement of this bacteria species is lobe-like.
 Examples of lobed bacteria include the genus Sulfolobus.
 These are found mostly in volcanic springs and are acidophiles and thermophiles.
 The cell shape is irregular, and they are flagellated.
 Sulfolobus solfataricus was found and isolated from the Solfatara volcano.
 Sulfolobus acidocaldarius is another example of this type.
 These bacteria are also found in hot springs.

 Some bacteria form structures called trichomes which are essentially a chain of vegetative cells.
 The trichome can sometimes be enclosed in a sheath-like structure.
-An example of this type of bacteria include the species Thiothrix nivea, that is a sulfur-oxidizing bacteria.
+Examples of this type of bacteria include the species Thiothrix nivea, a sulfur-oxidizing bacteria.